inasafe/inasafe/docs/reporting-standards.md

 **Label**, refers to the class in the table above, i.e. affected, not affected, high hazard zone etc. **threshold** is the dynamic value which defines the class boundary i.e. the value of 0.7m for people affected by tsunami. **count** is the number of exposure elements in each class.
+Counts will be included in the legend label in brackets.
+These values will be rounded according to the legend label rounding principles.
 In some cases count will include a **unit**.
 The table below lists the units for each exposure type.

 ![image](https://cloud.githubusercontent.com/assets/5743135/17543942/5a0a51b4-5efe-11e6-98ca-112abb2403cd.png)

+### Legend label rounding
+* legend values are rounded to 1000 for values > 100 000
+* legend values are rounded to 100 for values < 100 000
+* legend values are rounded to 10 for values < 1000

 ### Examples of map legends